bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/README.md

 - At-worst intermittent cellular connectivity

 ## AI Enablement
-- Pricing Algorithm
+- Pricing Algorithm - encourage improving occupancy rate via discounts, use discounts to incentivize particular return locations.
+The basics here are to treat this more like a hotel and not at all like Uber.
+We will discount to reward behavior, but not have upwards price fluctuations because we don't believe that incentivizes much of anything in our business model
-- Predictive inventory usage
+- Predictive inventory usage - pull data from event ticketing, transportation hubs, weather, and news outlets to predict demand spikes or decreases in areas.
-- Return and damage analysis
+- Return and damage analysis - basic automation via agents

 ## Cloud Infrastructure
 Cloud infrastructure ([ADR](adr/ADR-Cloud.md)) will be provisioned in AWS via Cloudformation using